Health

 What is a hemorrhoid?

 Hemorrhoids occur when the veins in the anus and rectum become enlarged and inflamed, causing pain, bleeding and discomfort.
-Fortunately, there are many ways of treating hemorrhoid flare-ups.
+Fortunately, there are many ways to treat hemorrhoid flare-ups.

 Symptoms and signs of hemorrhoids

-Hemorrhoid flare-ups can cause anal itching and pain, anal bleeding or bright red blood on the stool.
-Sometimes hemorrhoids become so large that they can be felt as lumps around the anus.
+Hemorrhoids can cause anal itching and pain, anal bleeding or bright red blood in the stool.
+Hemorrhoids sometimes become so large that they can be felt as lumps around the anus.
 Those lumps can be soft or hard, painful or painless.
 Usually, the larger they are, the more painful they become.
+Seek medical care if you experience worsening symptoms, including severe anal pain or bleeding from your rectum.
+This is especially important if you have pain or discomfort in your abdomen, diarrhea or fever.
+These could be signs of other health conditions.

 Do hemorrhoids itch?